Four References Comparing Biodosimetry Assays

 adapted from Cytogenetic Dosimetry: Applications in Preparedness for and Response to Radiation Emergencies, Table 1, page 3, (IAEA, PAHO, WHO, September 2011)

 - Summary of advantages and disadvantages of existing and developing techniques for assessment of radiation exposure levels,

-adapted from High dose radiation effects and tissue injury, Report of the Independent Advisory Group on Ionising Radiation, Table 4.4, page 41 (Health Protections Agency, UK, March 2009) (PDF - 865 KB)
+adapted from High dose radiation effects and tissue injury, Report of the Independent Advisory Group on Ionising Radiation, Table 4.4, page 41 (Public Health England [PHE], formerly Health Protection Agency [HPA], UK, March 2009) (PDF - 865 KB)

 - Comparison of retrospective dosimetry assays (PDF - 97 KB),

 adapted from Ainsbury EA, Bakhanova E, Barquinero JF, et al., Review of retrospective dosimetry techniques for external ionising radiation exposure.
 Table 1, Radiat Prot Dosimetry.
 2011;147(4):573-92.
 Epub 2010 Dec 23.
 [PubMed Citation]

 - Many of the newer biodosimetry techniques mentioned in the papers in the reference list could be considered when used by experts as supplemental data for clinical evaluation...

 - If performed by experienced, reference laboratories using procedures that have been precisely calibrated for specific conditions